Coffee-Nerd/utilprint/README.md

 Contributions are welcome!
 Please feel free to submit pull requests, report bugs, or suggest new features.

 **License**

+This project uses an MIT license.
+Feel free to use this, but credit me!

+**KNOWN BUGS**

+Using a method like `.rainbow()`, or any non single color method like `.red()` will result in your emojis being lost, and the unicode not being consumed.
+This is in the works to be fixed.

 UtilPrint is licensed under the MIT License.
 Have fun using or modifying it!
 If you want to credit me, that would be great!